The power of praise: why it’s worth appreciating employees and colleagues

 - Be precise and specific – point out exactly what was done well.

-- Justify the praise – explain the reason behind your positive feedback to increase the likelihood of repeated behavior in the future.
+- Justify the praise – explain the reasons for your positive feedback.
+This increases the likelihood that the behavior will be repeated in the future.

 - Maintain balance – praise should match the achievement.
-Avoid excessive enthusiasm for minor successes.
+Don’t overdo the enthusiasm for minor successes.

-- Separate praise from criticism – do not mix positive feedback with negative comments, as this makes the message inconsistent.
+- Separate praise from criticism – don’t combine positive feedback with negative remarks.
+This makes the message inconsistent.

-- React quickly – give praise as soon as possible after noticing the positive behavior to enhance its effectiveness.
+- React quickly – give praise as soon as possible after noticing the positive behavior.
+This increases its effectiveness.

 - Be sincere and authentic – praise should be given with genuine engagement and without artificiality

-- Adapt the form to the individual – consider the recipient’s preferences, such as whether they prefer public or written praise.
-Some people may feel uncomfortable with public recognition.
+- Adapt the form to the individual – take into account the preferences of the person being praised, such as public or written recognition.
+This helps avoid situations where someone might feel embarrassed or uncomfortable with public praise.

 - Praise for meaningful aspects – Focus on elements that are important for the recipient’s self-esteem or areas where they may lack confidence.